 - A good strategy is to create eLearning videos around a plot or storyline – but one that’s relevant to your learner audience.
 Use a customer success story, a work-related case study, or an appropriate use case to gradually (in 5-10-minute snippets) advance the story throughout the course.
 It is essential that the video component of the story perfectly aligns with other aspects of the course – the audio, text, slides, exercises, and assignments.

-What Video Formats Should You Use to Accelerate the Impact of eLearning Videos?
+What Strategies Can You Adopt to Enhance the Impact of eLearning Videos?

 The effectiveness of eLearning videos can be accelerated by adopting the following approaches: